Go about your business confident that your checks will be paid.

 Overdraft Protection services apply to all transactions and may help prevent overdrafts by automatically transferring funds to your checking account from another account or line of credit you may have at Harvard University Employees Credit Union for a fee or finance charge.
 Please note that overdraft lines of credit are subject to credit approval.

-Overdraft Privilege allows you to overdraw your account up to the disclosed limit for a fee in order to pay a transaction.
+Overdraft Privilege allows you to overdraw your account up to the disclosed limit for a fee to pay a transaction.
+Even if you have overdraft protection, overdraft privilege is still available as secondary coverage if the other protection source is exhausted.
+Please review “What Else Should You Know” below for other important information

 |ACH – Auto Debits||Yes||Yes|